Tourism in Peru: Data

 Tourism is the third largest industry in Peru.
 It employs 11% of the labor force in Peru (484,000 direct and 340,000 indirect jobs) the majority of them belonging to the hotel and transportation industries.
 The industry makes up 7% of the Peruvian gross domestic product and is the fastest growing industry in the country.
 It is regulated by the Commission for the Promotion of Peru (PromPeru) belonging to the Ministry of Foreign Commerce and Tourism.

 In 2000, about 1 million tourists visited Peru that year, with tourist activity increasing due to the decrease of guerrilla activity.
 By 2017, more than 4 million tourists were visiting the country annually.

+In 2024 3.2 million international tourists visited Peru with an increase to 3.8 million from January to November 2025.

 Arrivals by country

-Most visitors arriving in Peru on a short-term basis in 2017 were from the following countries by nationality:
+Most visitors arriving in Peru on a short-term basis in 2017 and 2025 were from the following countries by nationality: